SAN DIEGO SEX CRIMES LAWYER

 Sex crimes may include activities that people are not aware of before they get caught.
 In today’s world, anything but explicit permission could be grounds for filing charges.
 Although the results of these cases vary widely depending on the location and circumstances, facing the allegations can be scary and overwhelming.

-At The Law Office of George Gedulin, we handle sex crime cases including:
+At The Law Office of George Gedulin, our San Diego sex crime lawyers handle sex crime cases including:

 - Child abuse – including molestation and pornography